 6 Blessed and holy is he that hath part in the first resurrection: on such the second death hath no power, but they shall be priests of God and of Christ, and shall reign with him a thousand years.

 "The second death", that is to say, Hell (Revelation 20:14), has no power on those who are raised in the First Resurrection.
-This is a resurrection for the saved only, and it's when our judgment will take place.
+This is a resurrection for the saved only, and it is when the judgment on believers will take place.

 This judgment is where a Christian will either be rewarded or castigated by the Lord for the things that they did in their bodies, after they were saved: